-Everything about Eddie Feraud Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Eddie Feraud Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 If the name Eddie Feraud sounds familiar, it’s not just because he produces a very good Chateauneuf du Pape wine.
-He’s the cousin of Laurence Feraud of Domaine Pegau.
-With his family heritage, clearly, Eddie Feraud knowns a thing or two about making wine in the Southern Rhone Valley.
+He is also the first cousin of Laurence Feraud of Domaine Pegau.
+With his family heritage, clearly, Eddie Feraud knows a thing or two about making wine in the Southern Rhone Valley.

 Interestingly, the first vintage for the wine of Eddie Feraud was 1980, although the domaine was not officially created until 1983.
 Today, the domaine is managed by the son of Eddie Feraud, Yannick Feraud.
 Yannick Feraud has been in charge since 2012.

 Domaine Eddie Feraud Vineyard, Wines, Winemaking